CanonicalLtd/maas-docs/src/en/installconfig-rack.md

 DHCP for machines.
 Addresses in the range get assigned to machines that are
 being:

-- auto-registered (also called enlistment)
+- auto-registered (also called enlisted)
 - commissioned

-Deployed machines will, by default, obtain IP addresses (DHCP or otherwise) from the part of the subnet that is not included in the dynamic range.
-This allows machines to obtain addresses that will remain allocated to them throughout their deployment lifecycle.
+Deployed machines will obtain IP addresses from the part of the subnet that is *not* included in the above dynamic range.
+Such a "deployment IP range" does not need to be specified.
+These addresses will remain allocated to machines throughout their deployment lifecycle.

 ### Enabling DHCP

+In order for machines to PXE boot, a requirement for MAAS provisioning, DHCP must be enabled on at least one untagged VLAN.
+DHCP servicing deployed machines, howerver, can use a tagged VLAN.
+Below, enable DHCP for your desired scenario.

-Under the 'Networks' tab choose an 'untagged' VLAN and enable DHCP:
+Under the 'Networks' tab choose a VLAN and enable DHCP:

 1. Under the 'Take action' button select 'Provide DHCP'.
 A new window will appear.
 1. Select the primary rack controller.
-For DHCP **HA**, select both the primary and the secondary.
+For DHCP HA, select both the primary and the secondary.
 1. Create a dynamic IP range.
 Fill in the fields 'Dynamic range start IP' and 'Dynamic range end IP'.